closegps_fixed

 - Bankfull stage is 10.0 feet.

-- Forecast...The river will rise above flood stage late
+- Forecast...The river will briefly rise above flood stage to

 - Flood stage is 11.0 feet.